Shannon Harris: DC Defenders

 Shannon was hired by the DC Defenders in 2023, where he served as the quarterbacks coach for the next two seasons.

 Harris was named interim head coach on March 22, 2025, after Reggie Barlow departed the Defenders.
 Three days later, Barlow stated that Harris would be among the Defenders coaching staff joining him at Tennessee State.
 He clarified the next day that Harris would finish out the 2025 season in DC before he and the rest of the Defenders staff joined Barlow at Tennessee State.
 Harris guided the Defenders to a 6–4 record, culminating in a 58–34 victory over the Michigan Panthers in the 2025 UFL championship game.
-Harris was named the season's UFL Coach of the Year.
+Harris was named the 2025 UFL coach of the year.

 On July 23, 2025, Harris was named the full-time head coach of the Defenders.
 He will also serve as the offensive coordinator and quarterbacks coach at Tennessee State for the 2025 season.